Echoece/Shaiya/ep5/readme.md

 * ct file that allows resurrection level 1 to revive ultimate mode characters
 * ct file that gives perfect party experience bonus to parties with any amount of members
 * ct files that changes the enchant level cap and the pvp and pve damage caps
+* ct file that removes user warehouse and guild warehouse fees
+* ct file that allows the default movement speed of users to be changed (effective on login)

 **notes**
 * the ps_game has an extra code section beginning at address 04096000 that can be used for code caves ^_^